AshFoster/pontoon-game/README.md

 - __End Round Screen__

     - This shown at the end of each round.
 It also displays the player's hand and its value.
-Beneath this it lets the player know what their score for the round was, and let's them know that they can now continue to the next round.
+Beneath, it lets the player know what their score for the round was, their cumlative score so far, and let's them know that they can now continue to the next round.
     - Its purpose is to update the user on how they did during the round.

         ![End Round Screen](assets/images/end-round.JPG)